 Ghana's Commissioner for Education, Culture and Sports, Lt. - Col. Paul Nkegbe, took the salute?

-Ghana's Commissioner for Education, Culture and Sports, Lt. - Col. Paul Nkegbe, took the salute at a parade of schoolchildren in Accra on Tuesday (6 March) to mark the 16th anniversary of the country's independence from Britain.
+Background: Ghana's Commissioner for Education, Culture and Sports, Lt. - Col. Paul Nkegbe, took the salute at a parade of schoolchildren in Accra on Tuesday (6 March) to mark the 16th anniversary of the country's independence from Britain.

 Colonel Nkegbe read an Anniversary Day message to the children, who were later judged on their appearance and marching skill.